CreamyOmlette/AlfaPoint/README.md

-#Pure front-end ready for backend and cms connection
+# Pure front-end ready for backend and cms connection.

 Just a showcase of my HTML, CSS and React skills 😎😎😎